 Sandboarding and paragliding are other activities to try in Varzane.
 There is no strong wind here to move the dunes; so, you can enjoy camping even for several nights.

-Depending in what you are looking for in a desert, you can visit Maranjab during different seasons.
+Depending on what you are looking for in a desert, you can visit Maranjab during different seasons.
 It is one of the best Iran deserts to watch meteor shower at night, these astronomical events are announced by NASA about a month before it occurs; so, you have got enough time to plan your tour to Iran.

-Just looking for a cool peaceful place to meditate, or sitting around fire at night, or maybe drinking coffee and listen to your friends’ stories?
+Just looking for a cool peaceful place to meditate, or sitting around the fire at night, or maybe drinking coffee and listen to your friends’ stories?
 Then fall and winter are the best time to travel to Maranjab and enjoy your camping.